Mathilde Krim: Awards and recognition

 Krim was awarded 16 doctorates honoris causa and has received numerous other honors and distinctions.
 In August 2000, President Bill Clinton awarded her the Presidential Medal of Freedom, the highest civilian honor in the United States, in recognition of her "extraordinary compassion and commitment".

 In 2003, Krim received the Award for Greatest Public Service Benefiting the Disadvantaged, an award given out annually by Jefferson Awards.

 Death

-Krim died at home in Kings Point, New York on January 15, 2018, aged 91.
+Krim died at home in Kings Point, New York on January 15, 2018, at age 91.
+At her death she was survived by her daughter, her sister, and two grandchildren.